-Whether you're celiac or not, this baked chicken recipe with Japanese mayo makes a delightful dish to share with friends, or as a main meal with a side of veg.
+Whether you're coeliac or not, this baked chicken recipe with Japanese mayo makes a delightful dish to share with friends, or as a main meal with a side of veg.

 - Extra virgin olive oil, for drizzling